LukasBombach/sharable-design-system/BLOG_POST.md

 css gets ugly, side effects, hard to navigate, you want a thing, but css does not give you the one answer for this

 tailwind -> it just works

+## what you want

+abstractions that

+- "just work"
+- support implementing your architecture

+## Naming things

+zero runtime should be zero cost abstraction utility first ist just an abstraction